HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 C Corporation

-A corporation is actually a separate legal entity created under the authority granted by state law.
-It has its own legal rights as well as liabilities.
+A corporation is a separate legal entity created under the authority granted by state law.
 To create a corporation, the proper formation documents, typically called the articles of incorporation or certificate of incorporation, must be filed with the appropriate Department of State along with a state filing fee.
-While you can certainly form a corporation by filing the paperwork yourself with the Department of State, we highly recommend instead that you work with an attorney to do this for you.
-The articles of incorporation and by-laws govern the rights and obligations of its shareholders, directors and officers.
+It is recommended that you should always engage the services of an attorney to do this.

 S Corporation